ganeti/ganeti/doc/install.rst

   (xend-relocation-address '')
   (xend-relocation-hosts-allow '^192\\.168\\.3\\.[0-9]+$')

+The second line assumess that the hypervisor parameter ``migration_port`` is set 8002, otherwise modify it to match.
 The last line assumes that all your nodes have secondary IPs in the 192.168.3.0/24 network, adjust it accordingly to your setup.

 .. admonition:: Debian